Social Science PGCE

 We draw on current research at the IOE and elsewhere to inform your social science teaching and encourage you to engage with recent debates and literature in the field.
 Our underlying aim is to develop you as a reflective and highly skilled teacher.

 In our partner schools and colleges, you will teach your main social science subject (sociology or psychology) at AS and possibly A2 level.
-At GCSE, most trainees teach either sociology or social science or citizenship.
-In some placements there are opportunities to contribute to relevant vocational qualifications; personal, social, health and economic education (PSHE); and citizenship.
-At Key Stage 3, you may be required to teach some history or religious education.
+At GCSE, most student teachers teach sociology and some teach psychology.
+In some placements there are opportunities to contribute to relevant vocational qualifications and PHSE.

 This programme has been designed to enable all students to demonstrate that they have met the Teachers' standards across Key Stages 4 and 5 (14–19 age range).